If you are having some or all of your fees paid by a sponsor your sponsor will need to provide a letter detailing how much they are going to pay.

 If your sponsor does not pay

-We'll make every effort to obtain payment from your sponsor, sending them several reminder letters.
-If they do not pay, we will follow University policy and transfer the tuition fees to your account.
+We'll make every effort to obtain payment from your sponsor, sending several reminder letters.
+If it does not pay, we will follow University policy and transfer the tuition fees to your account.

 Once we inform you that you are responsible for paying, the fee will be due immediately.
-You must make a payment using one of the recommended payment methods.
+You must make a payment using one of the payment methods recommended in our guidance on how to pay University fees.
 If you do not pay, you will incur late-payment administration charges.